Why Wix Is a Complete Dumpster Fire You Should Avoid

 And in the rare case that you can’t, you can either develop it yourself or hire a developer.

-There are simply too many drawbacks to using Wix, so any serious business owner should avoid this platform like the plague.
+There are simply too many drawbacks to using Wix – and other website builders – so any serious business owner should avoid this platform like the plague.

 A far better option is to choose an open-source platform like WordPress, which you can install yourself and find free or inexpensive themes if you’re on a tight budget, or you can hire a freelancer or agency to handle it all for you.